Lists & Flagging

 Values can only be flagged from the transaction details, however, you have the option to have every blacklisted value get flagged automatically.

 This function allows you to overview your blacklist / whitelist rules for quality checks or reporting reasons.
 In addition to inputting data points manually, you may also set overwrites, setting a preference in case two different states should apply to a transaction.
-This can be done through the Settings page, as described above.
+You can do this through the Settings page, as described above.

 Blacklisting a value will set the score to 100 for every transaction in the future containing the given data point.
 Only blacklist anything if you are certain that all related transactions are suspicious.

 We recommend blacklisting browser hashes, IPs for a limited time (90 days maximum recommended) as well as user IDs, emails, phone numbers and cookie hashes.